Preventing Gum Disease in Chandler, AZ

 Periodontal Disease Can Lead to Other Health Issues

 The health of the gums has been shown to be closely tied to your overall health.
+This is sometimes refered to as the mouth-body connection.
 The gums are exposed to lots of dangerous bacteria that live in your mouth.
 Your gums also have a complex network of capillaries and blood vessels running through them.
 Infection can easily enter the bloodstream if it affects the gums.

 Often the earlier that problems are discovered the easier and less costly they are to repair.
 Even with the best preventative care, problems can still arise that require professional help.

 If you suffer from advanced periodontitis, a regular dental cleaning is not enough to treat the symptoms of the disease.
 We can treat periodontitis in ways that your dentist cannot, with scaling and root planing, or deep cleanings that function to remove plaque below the gumline and give you relief from the more intense symptoms.

 Many different factors can affect the health of your gums negatively.
 These include medications, stress, genetics, tobacco use, poor nutrition, and clenching or grinding your teeth.

 Tobacco Use is a Big Factor in Gum Disease